Pieshka/pppoe-atm-relay/README.md

 # Installation

-Build the pppoe-atm-relay using `cmake` and create a service using the solution used on your machine (e.g. systemd, init.d). pppoe-atm-relay requires a kernel with PPPoA and PPPoE support (`CONFIG_PPPOE`, `CONFIG_PPPOATM`).
+Build the pppoe-atm-relay using `make` command (or `cmake` if you wish) and create a service using the solution used on your machine (e.g. systemd, init.d)

-By setting the `AC_NAME` parameter in cmake or compiling directly with the compiler, you can change the AC Name that pppoe-atm-relay presents to clients from the default `pppoe-atm-relay`.
+By setting the `AC_NAME` parameter in make/cmake, you can change the AC Name that pppoe-atm-relay presents to clients, from the default `pppoe-atm-relay`.

+You need to have enabled `CONFIG_PPPOE` and `CONFIG_PPPOATM` in your kernel to succesfully build this application.

 **pppoe-atm-relay requires at least kernel version 5.11**, as it uses the PPPIOCBRIDGECHAN functionality.
 However, when building your own embedded system, you are probably able to backport the relevant [commit](https://git.kernel.org/pub/scm/linux/kernel/git/torvalds/linux.git/commit/?id=4cf476ced45d7f12df30a68e833b263e7a2202d1) (SHA: 4cf476ced45d7f12df30a68e833b263e7a2202d1) and all patches released after it (of course).

 Alternatively, you could modify pppoe-atm-relay to manually transfer data between PPP channels, but this would slow down the relay's performance.

 `However, I encourage you to build your embedded systems with the latest kernel versions possible.`